Capstone Copper (TSE:CS) Stock Price Crosses Above 200-Day Moving Average of $3.54

 Capstone Copper Corp.
 (TSE:CS – Get Rating) shares crossed above its two hundred day moving average during trading on Monday .
 The stock has a two hundred day moving average of C$3.54 and traded as high as C$4.64.
 Capstone Copper shares last traded at C$4.52, with a volume of 530,737 shares changing hands.

-Several analysts have recently commented on CS shares.
-BMO Capital Markets initiated coverage on Capstone Copper in a report on Tuesday, November 1st.
-They set a “buy” rating and a C$5.00 price objective for the company.
-Scotiabank upped their target price on Capstone Copper from C$4.75 to C$5.50 in a research report on Monday, November 21st.
+CS has been the topic of several research reports.
+Canaccord Genuity Group cut their target price on Capstone Copper from C$6.50 to C$6.00 in a research report on Tuesday, November 1st.
+National Bankshares upped their target price on Capstone Copper from C$4.50 to C$5.50 and gave the company a “sector perform” rating in a research report on Monday, November 21st.
+Eight Capital cut their target price on Capstone Copper from C$7.50 to C$7.00 in a research report on Wednesday, October 26th.
 TD Securities cut their target price on Capstone Copper from C$5.50 to C$5.00 and set a “buy” rating on the stock in a research report on Tuesday, November 1st.
-CIBC cut their target price on Capstone Copper from C$5.50 to C$5.25 in a research report on Monday, December 5th.
-Finally, Eight Capital cut their target price on Capstone Copper from C$7.50 to C$7.00 in a research report on Wednesday, October 26th.
+Finally, BMO Capital Markets initiated coverage on Capstone Copper in a research report on Tuesday, November 1st.
+They issued a “buy” rating and a C$5.00 target price on the stock.
 One equities research analyst has rated the stock with a hold rating and six have assigned a buy rating to the company.
 According to data from MarketBeat, the stock has an average rating of “Moderate Buy” and an average price target of C$5.66.

 Capstone Copper Price Performance